prody/ProDy-website/tutorials/essa_tutorial/essa_prediction.rst

     essa.getPocketZscores()

 The prediction protocol ranks the pockets with respect to their ESSA and LHD z-scores.
-At the same time, the pockets with negative LHD z-scores are also filtered out as allosteric sites are known to have relatively higher LHD.
+Concurrently, the pockets with negative LHD z-scores are filtered out as allosteric sites are known to have relatively higher LHD.
 For the details of this protocol, please refer to the original ESSA article ([KB20]_).

 Ranking of the pockets can be performed and obtained by :func:`.rankPockets` and